+We are all too aware that various putative red flags presented as of great import in the course of Trump's "Stop The Steal" campaign turned out to have simple and benign explanations.
+Elections - like most large, multi-layered counting tasks - are inherently "noisy" and not every anomaly is indicative of fraud.
 Maverick is, as noted, a tiny county - shifting all its votes would barely make a dent in a statewide election (though it might have an impact in a U.S. House election and certainly could have an impact on a competitive state legislative election).
 We are viewing it here as a potential iceberg tip - indicative perhaps of a broader pattern with heavier impact.
-There are 253 other counties in Texas and over 3,400 counties nationwide; given the resources, similar precinct-level drilldowns and comparisons could be undertaken for most of them and the results provide guidance for where the search for "hard" evidence should be focused.
+It warrants clear explanation: the ballots, if preserved, should serve to replace speculation with knowledge.
+There are 253 other counties in Texas and over 3,400 counties nationwide; given the resources, similar precinct-level drilldowns and comparisons could be undertaken elsewhere and the results provide guidance for where the search for "hard" evidence should be focused.